V/Line Sprinter: Passenger experience

 Sprinters feature a mix of 3x2 and 2x2 economy seats arranged so that half of them face the direction of travel at any one time.
 Reflecting the nature of the sets and their intended use, these seats are slightly smaller than the seats found in H and N sets and VLocity DMUs.
 They are finished in blue patterned cloth.

 The cars are also fitted with a toilet and drinking fountains.
 Provision is made at one end of each carriage for one wheelchair and occupant.
 When this space is not needed able-bodied passengers may make use of the three wall-mounted fold-down seats.
 The toilet has a wide door and grab bars for use by disabled passengers.

 While the capacity exists for several units to be coupled in service, passengers may not under normal circumstances move between coupled cars.
 A door is however provided, along with a detraining ladder, at the end of each car in case emergency egress is required.
 Conductors may move between cars during travel.

 Passenger luggage can be carried in the overhead racks, between the backs of seats, or in the luggage/bicycle storage area usually found at the Melbourne end of the carriage.
 Ordinary access to the car is via four automatic plug doors, one on each side of the car at each end.
 These doors are opened by a push button mounted beside them and closed by the driver, and are wide enough to permit the access of a standard wheelchair.

 Technical

 Each car is powered by two air-cooled Deutz turbocharged V8 diesel engines.
 Power is transferred via a Voith T211RZ hydraulic transmission.
 Sprinters use a Davies and Metcalfe EBC/5 EP anti-slide pneumatic disc brake system.

 To facilitate use in multiple-unit formations, they are fitted with Scharfenberg couplers.
 This allows them to be coupled to other Sprinters to form a train as long as eight carriages.

+Their fuel capacity provides a range of 1000 km.